faranalytics/streams-logger/README.md

 ### Node

 Each data transformation step in a _Streams_ logging graph is realized through a [`Node`](https://github.com/faranalytics/nodes) implementation.
-Each `Node` in a data transformation graph consumes an input, transforms or filters the data in some way, and optionally produces an output.
+Each `Node` manages and represents a native Node.js stream.
+A `Node` in a data transformation graph consumes an input, transforms or filters the data in some way, and optionally produces an output.
 Each component (e.g., Loggers, Formatters, Filters, Handlers, etc.) in a _Streams_ logging graph _is a_ `Node`.
+Each `Node` *has a* native Node.js stream that it manages.

 ### Graph API Pattern